 Tutorials introduce information, solutions, industry experiences, and innovative applications that would be difficult or time consuming for attendees to learn otherwise.
 Tutorial proposals should include the following information:

-- Estimated length of the tutorial
+- Estimated length (one-day or half-day) of the tutorial

-- Special requirements (hardware, software, internet access, etc.)
+- Special requirements (hardware, software, Internet access, etc.)

 - Sample (hardcopy or softcopy) of tutorial materials